-When I started on a Keto diet, I was a bit concerned that I would falter when craving some of my favorite classics – like Chicken Soup.
+When I started on a Keto diet, I was a bit concerned that I would falter when craving some of my favorite classics - like Chicken Soup.
 Traditionally, our soup has large chunks of potatoes and noodles.
 Talk about heavy on the carbs.
-To make a hearty Keto Chicken Soup we needed to replace the carbs with an ingredient that would be just as satisfying but still staying true to the Keto diet and low carb recipes guidelines.
+To make a hearty Keto Chicken Soup recipe we needed to replace the carbs with an ingredient that would be just as satisfying, but still staying true to the Keto diet and low carb recipe guidelines.

 Enter jicama.
 If I could sing an ode to jicama, I would.
 So crunchy, so similar to a light potato but with just a fraction of the carbs.
 My ode would praise jicama's ability to absorb flavors beautifully, too.
 Adding jicama to other keto recipes has made going keto very easy indeed.

 And something to keep in mind about my new favorite vegetable.
 Jicama is surprisingly good for your immune system.
 Plus it does the whole body a whole lotta good.